FAQs

 Q: How big are the classes?

 A: GlenHaven Academy is set up as one large classroom where students have their own separate offices to work.
 This allows the student’s privacy and helps with concentration.
-The students do sit by grade level.
 Students in K-1st grade have a separate classroom with their own teacher.

 Q: What is the teacher-student ratio?